ESSS/alfasim-sdk/docs/source/01_quick_start.rst

 Also, make sure to have `CMake` at least version `3.5.2` installed and the `Ninja` package.

-The package :program:`alfasim-sdk` has a number of commands, and you can explore them all by running:
+The package :program:`alfasim-sdk` has several, and you can explore them all by running:

 .. code-block:: bash